informjennifer/WashU-datarescue/how-to-start/track-3-data-capture.md

 🗂️**Workflow**

 1. Group files into nested folders with logical subdivisions (e.g., separating data files from documentation files, group data files by locally           important variables like years or geographic focus, etc.).
 2. Create a folder in the [WashU Data Rescue Box](https://wustl.box.com/s/cjboayt41bi202zb3ddq44q5jgrmd2ti) where you can put your transfer.
 The          folder naming convention is: data_transfer_yourinitials
 4. Navigate to the top folder for the dataset you saved.
 Right click and choose “Compress to…” then ZIP File.
 5. Drop the zipped file into the [Box](https://wustl.box.com/s/cjboayt41bi202zb3ddq44q5jgrmd2ti) folder you created in step 2.
 6. If you cannot access the Box foder, send an email to datarescue@wustl.libanswers.com, subject line: “WashU Data Rescue Transfer [Date]” with the       date in MM-DD-YYYY formatting.
-Attach the compressed ZIP file you created in step 2 to the email.
+   * If possible, attach the compressed ZIP file you created in step 2 to the email.
+   * If files are too large to be attached, add the title of the dataset, and file size information in your email.
 7. If files are too large to put in box, and you have an active WUSTL key you can request access to transfer via Globus:
   * for access, navigate to [Globus transfer application](https://app.globus.org/file-manager/collections/6ebc17da-232a-4bec-97fb-eb6c03e8c1fe), where     you will be prompted through steps to receive transfer permissions.
   * if you have trouble, email datarescue@wustl.libanswers.com to determine other means of transfer.
 8. If files are too large for Box, and you DO NOT have an active WUSTL key:
   * Email datarescue@wustl.libanswers.com to determine other means of transfer.